GuilhermeNogueira/Geofence/README.md

 $ docker build -t=geofence:latest .
 ```

-When running in docker, creates geofence data manually (a problem that I haven't solved it yet )
+When running in docker, *creates geofence database manually* (a problem that I haven't solved it yet )